Mehmetabaci1995/html-element-mapreduce/README.md

     git branch [branch name]

-* When you are ready to commit to the master repo, first update your GitHub branch
+* When you are ready to commit to the master repo, first update your GitHub branch (This isn't really necessary, but I suggest doing this to ensure you do not accidently lose data during this process)

     git push origin master